Dorothy Gillespie: Career

 On June 5, 1943, aged 23, Gillespie moved to New York City.
 There she took a job at the B. Altman department store as assistant art director.
 She joined the Art Students League where she was exposed to new ideas about techniques, materials, and marketing, and also created works at Atelier 17 printmaking studio, where Stanley William Hayter encouraged her to experiment with her own ideas.

-She and her husband opened a restaurant and night club in Greenwich Village to support their family.
+She and her husband opened a restaurant and night club in Greenwich Village called Salle de Champagne to support their family.
 She returned to making art in 1957, and worked at art full-time after they sold the nightclub in the 1970.

 In 1977, Gillespie gave her first lecture series at the New School for Social Research, and she would give others there until 1982.
 She taught at her alma mater as a Visiting Artist (1981–1983) and gave Radford University some of her work to begin its permanent art collection.
 Gillespie then served as Woodrow Wilson visiting Fellow (1985–1994), visiting many small private colleges to give public lectures and teach young artists.
 She returned to Radford University to teach as Distinguished Professor of Art (1997–99).
 She also hosted a radio program, the Dorothy Gillespie Show on WHBI-FM in New York, from 1967 to 1973.

 Gillespie began moving away from realism and into the abstraction that marked her career.
 Gillespie returned to New York City in 1963 to continue her career.
 She maintained a studio through the 70s and worked towards feminist goals in the art industry, picketing the Whitney Museum, helping to organize the Women's Interart Center, curating exhibitions of women's art, and writing articles raising awareness of her cause.

 By the 1980s, Gillespie's work had come to be known internationally.
 She completed many commissions for sculptures in public places, including the Lincoln Center and Epcot Center in Orlando, Florida.

 Gillespie also maintained a studio in Florida and served on the board of trustees of the Maitland Art Center in Maitland, Florida, from 1996 to 1999, and on the Broward County Cultural Affairs Council from 1993 to 1994.

 Her work is unique in its use of ribbon-like shape and use of bright colors.
 Her sculptures are crafted out of aluminum covered in enamel.
 Her "Colorfall" is a 40 ft tall sculpture hanging in the lobby of Wilmington's Thalian Hall Center for the Performing Arts.